ashprao/ollamachat/README.md

-# GoChatLLM
+# OllamaChat

 ## Introduction

-GoChatLLM is a Go application that demonstrates how to interact with a Local Language Model (LLM) server.
+ollamachat is a Go application that demonstrates how to interact with a Local Language Model (LLM) server.
 This application showcases handling streaming responses efficiently using Go's concurrency model and manages request cancellations using the `context` package.
 The user interface is built with the Fyne framework.

+## Acknowledgments

+Shout out to [Fyne](https://fyne.io/) for providing a powerful and intuitive GUI library that simplifies our development process.
+This project is made possible by the contributions of the Fyne community, and their efforts in creating an excellent and promising framework is appreciated.

 ## Setup Instructions

 1. **Install Go**: Ensure you have Go installed.
 You can download it from [the official website](https://golang.org/dl/).
 2. **Build the Project**: Navigate to the project directory in your terminal and execute `go build` to compile the code and produce an executable.
-3. **Run the Program**: Use `./gochatllm` to start the application.
+3. **Run the Program**: Use `./ollamachat` to start the application.

 ## Usage